TerjeLonoy/Android-Certificate-Preparation/Readme.md

 A View has two very important functions that should always be implemented. onDraw() will pass along a Canvas that lets you can draw elements on it, while onMeasure() will let the application know how much space the custom View should take.

+Canvas Pairs well with [Paint][2de], which lets you draw lines, arcs and so on, pretty similar similar to Javascript Canvas.

 Custom View's can take any number of attributes, and should be defined in [values/attrs.xml][2db], these attributes is handled by [DiscoText.java][2da] in this example.
 And is passed along from our layout ([activity_customview.xml][2dc]).

 Read about [Androids Creating Custom Views Documentation][2dd].